 7 Causes Of Maine Coon Tail Thinning

 If a Maine Coon’s tail starts thinning, it can indicate several medical problems including parasites, infection, dry skin, allergies, and more.
 However, a Maine Coon’s tail can become thin due to natural reasons such as shedding.
-If your Maine Coon’s thin tail is accompanied by itching or excessive grooming, it is time to visit the vet.

-Causes of Maine Coon Tail Thinning
+Causes Of Tail Thinning

+Healthy Maine Coons have incredibly thick, fluffy tails that usually reach 12 to 18 inches in length.
 But do all Maine Coons have long tails?
 Read this guide to find out!

 1. Parasites

 One of the most common reasons for a cat to lose fur on its tail is parasites, especially fleas.
+These parasites cause itchiness, which can lead to overgrooming.

 This, in turn, can cause dry, scaly, red, or irritated skin, which can lead to fur loss.

 Parasites often infest the base of a cat’s tail because it is the trickiest spot to reach.
+These symptoms can be exacerbated if your cat has an allergy to the parasite infesting it.

 If you are unsure how to apply flea treatment to your cat, use our step-by-step guide to help you.